privacypass/challenge-bypass-extension/docs/CONFIG.md

 signing request.
 We recommend that this is enforced to prevent unlimited numbers of tokens being signed.

+#### config\["issue-action"\]\["request-identifiers"\]

+An object containing optional identifying characteristics of requests.
+Requests identified using these characteristics can be augmented with data required for the issuance portion of the Privacy Pass protocol.

+For example, the CF config (id=1) uses the following parameters:

+- "query-param": for identifying requests based on the URL query parameters
+- "body-param": for identifying requests based on HTTP request body parameters
+- "post-processed": for identifying requests that have already been processed by the WebRequest API

 ### config\["cookies"\]

 A JSON struct of configuration related to cookie management.